offen/offen/docs/running-offen/tutorials/configuring-deploying-offen-heroku.md

 ## Run Offen on your own domain

-In a real world setup, you will likely want to make Offen available as a subdomain of your own domain.
+In a real world setup, you will likely want to [make Offen available as a subdomain of your own domain][same-domain].

+[same-domain]: /running-offen/installation-requirements/#usage-of-a-subdomain

 ### Setting up DNS
 {: .no_toc }